amor3/NimlyHomeAssistant/custom_components/nimly_digital_lock/README.md

-# Zigbee Digital Lock (Safe4)
+# Nimly Digital Lock

-A custom Home Assistant integration for Safe4-compatible Zigbee digital locks, using the ZHA integration.
+A Home Assistant integration for Nimly Zigbee digital locks, using the ZHA integration.

 ## Features